 Brief History of Oakland Cemetery

-Today, you probably wouldn’t guess that there are over 70,000 buried here since many are in unmarked graves.
+Today, you probably wouldn’t guess there are over 70,000 buried here since many are in unmarked graves.
 Our tour guide mentioned that you often see people having a picnic on an empty field.
 But most don’t realize that beneath their picnic blanket lies thousands of unmarked graves.
 It is slightly eerie to think about it this way, but I find it sad that we will never know who these people were and their life stories.

 There are well-known people buried at Oakland Cemetery: Bobby Jones, Maynard Jackson, Carrie Steele Logan, Dr. Joseph Jacobs, Kenny Rogers, Selena Sloan Butler, and Margaret Mitchell, to name a few.
-The stories of all interred at Oakland and their contributions to Atlanta are fascinating.
+The stories of all interred at Oakland, and their contributions to Atlanta are fascinating.

 Today, the cemetery is on the National Register of Historic Places and maintained by a nonprofit group of volunteers called the Historic Oakland Society.
 They oversee many restoration and preservation projects and provide educational guided tours and special events.